 superintendents, who are themselves, inexperienced, are finding it

 development program for newly hired principals.

-To meet these challenges, states must establish local centers which
+To meet these challenges, states must establish local centers

-How can we expect teachers to effectively improve instruction when
+How can we expect teachers to effectively improve instruction

-insure that professional development and implementation of
+leaders should insure that professional development and

-effectiveness of all administrators.
+for evaluating the effectiveness of all administrators.

-These standards are associated with the following areas of
+These standards are associated with the following areas

 • Strong Instructional Leadership